 Generally speaking, our brainwaves fall into one of four main frequency patterns, first discovered and categorized by researchers in the 1930’s and 1940’s.
 Let’s take a closer look at each of these, as well as the biological functions and states of consciousness associated with each.

 Beta Waves: Beta waves, associated with a frequency range of around 13-60 Hz, are the type of brainwaves generated by our brains when we are fully awake & alert.
 Our brains generate beta waves when we are thinking actively, problem-solving, engaging in productive activity, or actively communicating with others.
 Beta waves are also associated with states of high alert such as fear or agitation, and too much time in this state can lead to many problems.
-Thankfully, Brainwave Wizard programs take us out of the Beta Brainwave state, which can lead to many great benefits.

 Alpha Waves: Alpha waves, associated with frequency levels of around 7-13 Hz, are the type of brainwave our brains produce when we become relaxed.
 Generally speaking, alpha waves are produced when we’re super calm, but still very much aware of what’s going on around us.
 They can be associated with unwinding in a stress-free environment after work, light meditating, or engaging other forms of quiet contemplation.